gbenroscience/clock-js/README.md

 This is how easy it is to deploy the clock

 If you want a clock that floats on your page, specify the `floating` field in your clock's options, and set it to true.
-In this case, yo need not add the canvas element to your code.
+In this case, you need not add the canvas element to your code.
 The clock will dynamically create a canvas object and inject it in your HTML code.

 You may customize the dynamically created object by specifying the canvas entry: